Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Impact of tomography on dark energy constraints

-We measure the area of the $1\,\sigma$ contours in the $(w_{0}, w_{a})$ plane in Fig.~\ref{fig:w0wa_NOISE_1x2ptE} for each binning choice, and find that tomographic bins equally spaced in fiducial comoving distance produce the best constraints, followed by the equal redshift width bins and finally the equipopulated bins.
+In Fig.~\ref{fig:w0wa_NOISE_1x2ptE}, we measured the area of the $1\,\sigma$ contours in the $(w_{0}, w_{a})$ plane for each binning choice.
+Here, we find that tomographic bins equally spaced in fiducial comoving distance produce the best constraints, followed by the equal redshift width bins and finally the equipopulated bins.
 This represents a different order of preference compared to the no-noise set of cosmic shear measurements (Fig.~\ref{fig:w0wa_NONOISE_1x2ptE}), for which equal redshift bins give the optimum constraints.
 However, the relative difference between the binning choices is at a minimal level of $< 5$\% and indicates that the gain that can be leveraged by choosing a specific binning choice for the cosmic shear is relatively small, regardless of the presence of realistic noise.

-Consistent with the 2D contour plot, we also find only a small reduction in the $(w_{0}, w_{a})$ area going from 1 to 10 equipopulated bins of $\sim$20\%, which is a considerably lower gain than in the no-noise simulation, which demonstrates a $> 95$\% gain between the same number of equipopulated bins.
-Additionally, we find that the use of 10 equipopulated bins leads to only a $3$\% decrease in the area of the $(w_{0}, w_{a})$ contour compared to a 7-bin analysis, which is strongly consistent with the results of the no-noise simulation in Sect.~\ref{subsec:results-nonoise}.
-This suggests that the saturation point at which we can optimise measurements on dark energy is reached at the use of $\sim$7 bins for a tomographic analysis of the cosmic shear signal.
+In line with the 2D contour plot, we also find only a small reduction in the $(w_{0}, w_{a})$ area going from two to ten equipopulated bins of $\sim$10\%, which is a considerably lower gain than in the no-noise simulation, which demonstrates a $\gtrsim 99$\% gain between the same number of equipopulated bins. {The improvement in the $(w_{0}, w_{a})$ constraints shows a step-like behaviour between six to ten bins, which we attribute to the finite pixel size of the parameter grid.
+As the difference in the enclosed $(w_{0}, w_{a})$ contour areas is minimal in this range, we conclude that the convergence in the dark energy constraints for the noisy shear measurements is achieved at roughly seven to eight tomographic bins}

-We conclude that, for the cosmic shear signal, the improvement on the dark energy constraints afforded by the tomographic approach is limited by the uncertainties present in a realistic experiment, and arbitrarily increasing the number of redshift bins used for analysis may not significantly or clearly improve the results.

 The simulated uncertainties from the shape noise in an individual galaxy's shear estimate, and the photo-$z$ uncertainties, which result in overlap in the redshift distributions of different tomographic bins, will both lead to a decrease in the constraining power.
 It is not necessarily straightforward to determine which one contributes more to the overall degradation here.
 One could explore simulations in which there is shape noise included but no photo-$z$ uncertainty, and vice versa, and conduct a similar analysis to investigate how the $(w_{0}, w_{a})$ constraints behave in each scenario.
 In particular, the former case would be more analogous to a spectroscopic weak lensing survey, in which the redshifts are precisely known and tomographic bins do not overlap.
 However, the fundamental survey characteristics such as the redshift range, survey footprint, and number density on the sky would change, and fundamentally require different tuning in our simulation parameters.
 It would then be difficult to make a direct comparison with the results presented here.